rahuljain95/Time-Table-Project/README.md

-# Time-Table-Project I have created time table project by using html.
+# Time-Table-Project: I have created time table project by using HTML.
 https://rahuljain95.github.io/Time-Table-Project/